 Moraine Lake Parking: Changes You Need To Know

 In 2024, Moraine Lake Parking will be officially closed to personal vehicles.
-This new policy will help alleviate some safety, preservation, and congestion concerns around Moraine Lake.
+This new policy came into effect in June 2023 to help alleviate some safety, preservation, and congestion concerns around Moraine Lake.
 Visitors can now visit the lake through the public shuttle bus system known as Park & Ride.

-Accessing the lake via bike, taxi, public transport from Banff, or a private tour company is also possible.
+Accessing the lake via bike, public transport from Banff, or a private tour company is also possible.
 We will get into all these options in this article.
-Disabled visitors can still access the Moraine Lake parking lot.
+Those with mobility challenges visitors can still access the Moraine Lake parking lot with a blue accessibility tag.
 It’s not perfect, and it never will be.
 Millions visit the park yearly, and most have Moraine Lake at the top of their list.

 Unfortunately, demand has outgrown the limited facilities at the lake.
 It’s a special place and a sensitive environment; we must ensure it remains that way.
 This decision was made with this in mind.
 We know you have questions, so we will answer some of your top Moraine Lake parking questions here.